zzzbitz/IDO/Reviewer-MNWV.md

       <td>74.59±0.55</td>
       <td>717s</td>
       <td rowspan="2">
         The results of DivideMix and IDO.
+The experiment <br>
-The experiment is conducted under the setting with pre-trained ResNet50, with SGD, lr = 2e-3, weight_decay = 1e-3, momentum=0.9, batch_size=64.
-One epoch has 1000 iterations, and 100 epochs are trained.
-We set stage 1 for 2 epochs, stage 2 for 98 epochs.
+        is conducted under the setting with pre-trained ResNet50, <br>
+        with SGD, lr = 2e-3, weight_decay = 1e-3, momentum=0.9, <br>
+        batch_size=64.
+One epoch has 1000 iterations, and 100 epochs <br>
+        are trained.
+We set stage 1 for 2 epochs, stage 2 for <br>
+        98 epochs.
 The experiments use an A100 80G GPU, running for 5 times.
       </td>
     </tr>
     <tr>